odin-lang/pkg.odin-lang.org/README.md

 			"source_url": "https://github.com/odin-lang/Odin/blob/main",
 			// This URL is the prefix of your collection, core will be at /core, vendor at /vendor.
 			"base_url": "/foo",
-			// The root of the project, because you will probably be in a subdirectory, you can use
+			// The root of the project, because you will probably be in a subdirectory, you can use a relative path.
-			// $PWD and it will be replaced with the current directory when you invoke the `odin-doc` program.
 			// You can also use $ODIN_ROOT which is replaced by the directory that contains the Odin core and vendor collections.
-			"root_path": "$PWD/../..",
+			"root_path": "$ODIN_ROOTfoo",
 			"license": {
 				"text": "BSD-3-Clause",
 				"url": "https://github.com/odin-lang/Odin/tree/master/LICENSE"